starkinfra/sdk-dotnet/README.md

 ### Query PixInfractions

-You can query multiple infraction reports according to filters.
+You can query multiple Pix infractions according to filters.

 ```c#
 using System;